Welcome to Animals in Montana.

-Here in Montana, one can find the mammal, which is very rarest in North America, a black-footed ferret.
+In Montana, one can find the very rarest in North America, the black-footed ferret.
 Montana state is also home to about 100 other species of other mammals.
 It has a good variety of tiny rodents to big predators.
 Montana State has a wide variety of about 440 species of birds, amphibian species, and several reptiles, as also many wild game animals.

-Montana has the rarest animal species, like the Pygmy rabbit, Rubber boa, and North’s Scorpio.
-Due to its topography and proximity to Canada and the Pacific Ocean, it has an enormous diversity of animals.
+Montana has some other rare species, like the Pygmy rabbit, Rubber boa, and North’s Scorpio.
+Due to its topography and proximity to Canada and the Pacific Ocean, it has a large diversity of animals.

 Click below to jump to any section on animals in Montana: